 - I’d be looking to charge less than the average cost of a fixed desk space in London (for both live and workspace).
 Each individual would have their own bedroom with access to shared kitchen, and also include free fixed desk space in the coworking / work space.

 - Long term & Short term options: Long term This makes it truly affordable and people can come to the islands to save money and build their tech businesses, but also Short term as a get away destination from busy city life for focus and/or team building.

 - I’d look if possible to also do short-term holiday lets to generate initial income whilst we build the community of entrepreneurs and digital nomads, so there was another income stream to cover/support the initial setup costs

 - I’ve got a reasonable deposit for a mortgage

 - Size preferably bigger than 400m2, but willing to look at stuff that is much much bigger.

 - A short walk to the beach / waterfront would be amazing

 - In or close enough to a large’ish urban area a) so locals can also use the space b) so we can get everything we’d need and want as a community (we could however provide transport options, electric cars, scooters, bikes etc, for our members to use).

-- We would be interested in bank owned / repossessed properties, we think we can be mutually beneficial to the bank, ie take out a mortgage with them or we’d be willing to consider a joint venture in their empty asset if we felt they were the right business for us to work with.
+- I would be interested in bank owned / repossessed properties, I think we can be mutually beneficial to the bank, ie take out a mortgage with them or we’d be willing to consider a joint venture in their empty asset if we felt they were the right business for us to work with.